gristlabs/grist-help/help/en/docs/FAQ.md

 3. Add the new email address as Owner, and click Confirm.

-4. You may also wish to go to “Billing Account” (also under the user menu) and add the new owner as a Billing Manager.
+4. You may also wish to go to 'Billing Account' (also under the user menu) and add the new owner as a Billing Manager.

 **Transfer ownership**

 1. Follow steps 1-3 above to add a second owner.

-4. Go to “Billing Account” (also under the user menu) and add the new Owner as a [Billing Manager](team-sharing.md#billing-permissions).
+4. Go to 'Billing Account' (also under the user menu) and add the new Owner as a [Billing Manager](team-sharing.md#billing-permissions).

-5. The new Owner should log in, open the team site, and visit “Manage Users” and “Billing Account” pages again to remove the original owner.
+5. The new Owner should log in, open the team site, and visit 'Manage Users' and 'Billing Account' pages again to remove the original owner.
 This will essentially transfer the ownership of the team site to the new account.

 It is not possible to add a second owner to, or transfer ownership of, a [personal account](teams.md#understanding-personal-sites).

 **Did you know?**

 If you’re transferring team site ownership between two Grist email accounts that you own, you can more easily transfer ownership by signing in with multiple accounts.
-To sign in with another account, open the user menu and click on “Add Account.”
+To sign in with another account, open the user menu and click on 'Add Account'.
 You can now easily switch between all your accounts, and all your teams, from the user menu.
 Follow the steps above to transfer ownership from one account to the other.

 ### Can I edit my team’s name and subdomain?

 You may edit your site name and subdomain from the billing page.
-Open the [user menu](glossary.md#user-menu) by clicking on the profile icon in the top-right of Grist, then click on [“Billing Account.”](teams.md#billing-account)
+Open the [user menu](glossary.md#user-menu) by clicking on the profile icon in the top-right of Grist, then click on ['Billing Account'](teams.md#billing-account).

 <center>*![Public access](images/faq/edit-subdomain.png)*</center>